assist-iot/assist-iot-documentation/docs/source/horizontal_planes/application/business_kpi_reporting_enabler.rst

 ***************
 Introduction
 ***************
 All valuable for log and time-series analytics or Key Performance Indicators (KPIs) desired by the end-user should be available for representation in graphs, charts, pies, etc. The Business KPI enabler will allow to embed them as User Interfaces (UIs) within the tactile dashboard.
 It will facilitate the visualization and combination of charts, tables, and other visualization graphs in order to search for hidden insights.

-The enabler is composed of a server component containing the business logic engine, accompanied with a UI component that defines the graphical UI that users interact with, and a Command Line Interface (CLI) tool especially designed for developers.
+The enabler is a simplified version of `Kibana <https://www.elastic.co/kibana/>`__ .
+Therefore, it follows the similar architecture.
+To sum up, it is composed of a server component containing the business logic engine, accompanied with a UI component that defines the graphical UI that users interact with, and a Command Line Interface (CLI) tool especially designed for developers.

 ***************
 Features